-- Council requests that deal with policy issues and council requests that may be construed as direction shall be directed to the city manager, except for general inquiries or questions, in which case the council may go to the department directors or key staff in the City Manager's Office.
-Members may also deal directly with the city attorney, city clerk, city treasurer, city auditor, independent budget analyst, or other staff appointed by the council. - 2.
-Council requests requiring funding must go through the city manager.
+- Council requests that deal with policy issues and council requests that may be construed as direction must be directed to the city manager, except for general inquiries or questions, in which case the council may go to the department directors or key staff in the City Manager's Office.
+Members may also deal directly with the city attorney, city clerk, city treasurer, city auditor, or other staff appointed by the council. - 2.
+Council requests requiring funding must be directed to the city manager.
 The city manager shall respond in a timely manner. - 3.
-Council requests to prepare or consider new ordinances or non-binding resolutions shall be made in accordance with Rule 13.B.
+Council requests to prepare or consider new ordinances or non-binding resolutions must be made in accordance with Rule 13.B.